 - Baked: I baked mine 15 min at 325 degrees F, just to brown the top edges and create a more pie-crust-like crumbly texture.

-No-Bake: Just press the raw tart mixture in, and put them directly into the freezer for about an hour.
+- No-Bake: Just press the raw tart mixture in, and put them directly into the freezer for about an hour.
 The edges will be lighter, and the texture more chewy.

 Make the Raspberry-Rhubarb syrup

 Present the tarts